SuperSecureHuman/supersecurehuman.github.io/_posts/2022-12-09-Mixed-Presision-Training.md

 Here, most of the FP16 range was mostly unused.
 Scaling up the gradients, can preserve these values, which otherwise will be 0 when converted into FP16.
 Some network will diverge if the lower gradients are ignored/zeroed out.

 One way to handle this, is to scale the loss into FP16 range during forward pass.
 By doing this the resultant backward pass, will be scaled by the same factor.
-By doing this, there is no need of extra opertaions applied to gradients and maintains the relevant gradient values from becomming zero.
+By doing this, there is no need of extra operations applied to gradients and maintains the relevant gradient values from becoming zero.
 After all this, gradients must be unscaled to preserve the FP32 master copy.
 Its recommended to do the unscaling just after the backward pass, before any gradient clipping or any gradient related functions.

 We have to be careful when choosing the scaling factor, to avoid overflow during back-propagation - this will result in infinities and NaNs.
 One option to skip the updates when there is overflow and move on to next iteration.

-### Arthimetic Precision
+### Arithmetic Precision

-Most of the arthimetic operations that happen in neural nets fall under these 3 categories:
+Most of the arithmetic operations that happen in neural nets fall under these 3 categories:

 1. Dot Product - To maintain model accuracy, nvidia found that FP16 vector dot-product accumulates the partial products into FP32.
 Now this is important to maintain the model accuracy.
 After these operations, the final result is saved into memory in FP16.
 Newer generation Nvidia GPUs have support to multiply in FP16, and accumulate the result in FP32 or FP16.

 2. Reduction Operations - Operations that include sums across elements of vectors.
 These operations read the values in FP16, and does the operation in FP32.
-These are not slowed down, because of the available hadware acclerations.
+These are not slowed down, because of the available hardware accelerations.

 3. Pointwise Operations - Non-linear stuff, element wise matrix products, etc. These can be done in FP16/FP32.